 With racial tension boiling over across the United States, African American voices are being heard in a way the nation hasn’t seen since Dr. Martin Luther King Jr., perhaps even louder.
-The resonating message is resonating beyond the liberal corners it’s typically dominated and into the mainstream and even across party lines.
+The message is resonating beyond the liberal corners it has typically dominated and into the mainstream and even across party lines.

 Never has there been a better time for African American leaders to shine.

 Imagine how much Andrew Gillum would be in the spotlight right now had he not slipped into the salacious realm of drug use and South Florida partying.

 Gillum, once the rising-est rising star in Florida politics, stayed in the spotlight even after he narrowly lost the 2018 Governor’s race to Ron DeSantis.
 He was all over CNN as a political commentator.
 He was the face of Florida Democrats’ get out the vote efforts.
 There was even talk of him being a VP contender in 2020.